emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/03-intermediate/02-use-seed-phrase.md

 We have now used almost all the key stores available in `near-api-js`:

-1. `UnencryptedFileSystemKeyStore` — early on, when we used the Axion CLI command `near login`, this created a file in our operating system's home directory containing a private, full-access key to our account.
+1. `UnencryptedFileSystemKeyStore` — early on, when we used the Fermi CLI command `near login`, this created a file in our operating system's home directory containing a private, full-access key to our account.
 2. `BrowserLocalStorageKeyStore` — in the last chapter, when the user first logs in, the function-call access key is saved in the browser's local storage.
 3. `InMemoryKeyStore` — for this chapter, we'll simply use the computer's memory to store the private key derived from the crossword solution.